 – Always lock your room.
 Generally, guesthouses are safe and secure, but it pays to play it safe.

 ORGANIZED CAMPING TREKS

 A camping trek is the original and classic style of trekking.
 Before Nepal’s tourism industry, entrepreneurs began opening their teahouses, tents, porters, cooks, animals, and guides ran the country’s expeditions.

 While it might seem daunting to carry weeks’ worth of food, tents, and other paraphernalia, don’t fear.
 Robust porters carry the trekking gear, hauling up food, fuel, utensils, and food.
-To be frank, camping in the Himalayas is a luxury compared to what many Westerners might be used to.
+Camping in the Himalayas is luxurious compared to what many Westerners might be used to.
 All trekkers need to carry, much like teahouse treks, is their daily necessities.

 The trekking team does the rest: setting and breaking camp, preparing meals, and purchasing fresh food along the trail.
 Some high-end companies provide makeshift ablution blocks, shower tents, and even heaters for the dining tents.
 It all comes down to how much you are willing to pay for your camping trek, which is generally more expensive.

 WORD OF CAUTION:

 – If you are fortunate enough to find a top trekking company that can provide a heater for the dining tent, keep part of the zippers/flaps open to allow air circulation to avoid carbon monoxide build-up.
 Similarly, unzip a part of the inner tent to enable airflow to minimize condensation inside your tent.